MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ## 2.6.
 EXTRUDER
   **Perform correct adjustment of the steps of your extruder.**
-  - ie: For the BMG, I set it to 415 but it is better to confirm it by ordering M83 then G1 E100 F100 which extrudes 100mm of filament.
+      ie: For the BMG, I set it to 415 but it's better to confirm it by command "M83" then "G1 E100 F100" which extrudes 100mm of filament.

-  - You remove your filament, the Capricorn tube coming out of the extruder, introduce the filament into the extruder so that it comes out on the other side.
+  - Remove your filament, the Capricorn/PTFE tube coming out of the extruder, introduce the filament into the extruder so that it comes out on the other side.
   - Measure before extruding 120mm of filament to make a mark.
-  - Heat your nozzle to 190°C and run the previous command.
-At the end, measure your remainder up to the mark and do rule of three:
+  - Heat your nozzle to 190°C and run the previous command: "M83" then "G1 E100 F200"
+  - At the end, measure your remainder up to the mark and do rule of three:

-  - LengthtoExtrude / LengthExtruded * Actuel_eStep (M92 E_old) = New_eStep (M92 E_new).
+      LengthtoExtrude / LengthExtruded * Actuel_eStep (M92 E_old) = New_eStep (M92 E_new).

   **Perform correct filament flow.**
   - This chapter is being written ...............